-The unaudited pro forma condensed consolidated financial statements as of and for the three months ended March 31, 2014 and for the year ended December 31, 2013 are presented as if this offering by Plymouth Industrial REIT, Inc. of million shares of its common stock, \$0.01 par value share (this "offering"), and the other pro forma adjustments described below all had occurred on March 31, 2014 for the purposes of the unaudited pro forma condensed consolidated balance sheet and on the first day of the periods presented for the purposes of the unaudited pro forma condensed consolidated statements of operations.
+The unaudited pro forma condensed consolidated financial statements as of and for the six months ended June 30, 2014 and for the year ended December 31, 2013 are presented as if this offering by Plymouth Industrial REIT, Inc. of million shares of its common stock, \$0.01 par value share (this "offering"), and the other pro forma adjustments described below all had occurred on June 30, 2014 for the purposes of the unaudited pro forma condensed consolidated statements of operations.

-The unaudited pro forma condensed consolidated financial statements reflect the historical results of Plymouth Industrial REIT, Inc., formerly known as Plymouth Opportunity REIT, Inc., for the three months ended March 31, 2014 (unaudited) and for the year ended December 31, 2013 and have been adjusted to give effect to:
+The unaudited pro forma condensed consolidated financial statements reflect the historical results of Plymouth Industrial REIT, Inc., formerly known as Plymouth Opportunity REIT, Inc., for the six months ended June 30, 2014 (unaudited) and for the year ended December 31, 2013 and have been adjusted to give effect to:

-- this offering; - the completion of the Acquisition Transactions; and - the assumption of \$25.3 million mortgage indebtedness secured by three buildings in the Acquisition Portfolio.
+- this offering; - the completion of the Acquisition Transactions; - the assumption of \$25.3 million mortgage indebtedness secured by three buildings in the Acquisition Portfolio; and - the utilization of approximately \$32.0 million of expected borrowing under the proposed revolving credit facility.

 You should read the information below along with all other financial information and analysis presented in this prospectus, including the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated condensed financial statements and related notes included elsewhere in this prospectus.
-The unaudited pro forma condensed consolidated financial statements are not necessarily indicative of the actual financial position of Plymouth Industrial REIT, Inc. as of March 31, 2014 or the actual results of operations for the three months ended March 31, 2014 or for the year ended December 31, 2013, nor are they indicative of the results of operations of future periods.
+The unaudited pro forma condensed consolidated financial statements are not necessarily indicative of the actual financial position of Plymouth Industrial REIT, Inc. as of June 30, 2014 or the actual results of operations for the six months ended June 30, 2014 or for the year ended December 31, 2013, nor are they indicative of the results of operations of future periods.
 The unaudited pro forma adjustments and eliminations are based on available information and upon assumptions the company believes are reasonable.